antoniogbn/tprog/README.md

 # TPROG

-TPROG is a tool developed using the Python scripting language for automation of telecommunications processes on heterogenous enviroments.
+TPROG is a Python scripting based solution for automation of telecommunications processes on heterogenous enviroments.
 It uses equipment´s interfaces to interact with them in order to acomplish configuration tasks, the currently version supports the follow integration technologies :

 * [REST](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)